-Our male/female split has increased from 85%:15% in April 2015 to 82.6%:17.4% in April 2021, an increase of 193 female employees across many roles including technical apprentices and engineering roles.
+Our male to female split has increased from 85%:15% in April 2015 to 82.6%:17.4% in April 2021, an increase of 193 female employees across many roles including technical apprentices and engineering roles.
 This increase has occurred in the last four years and is a successful result of the considerable efforts by the recruitment team to attract more females to our organisation.
-Whilst this ratio in female employees has increased. our most recent gender pay gap report (see Section 4) saw a widening of our gender pay gap.
+Whilst this ratio in female employees has increased, our most recent gender pay gap report (see Section 4) saw a widening of our gender pay gap.
 We expected this as the job roles where we see more females being employed is largely in trainee and lower graded posts - it will take some time for these female employees, especially the female trainees to reach a pay level that will impact the gender pay gap, but is a positive marker for the future.

-This increase in successfully attracting a greater female population is echoed in the Women in Engineering report (WES) where it is identified from a survey conducted in 2017 by Women in Science and Engineering (WISE), that 11% of the engineering workforce are female - a shift from 9% in 2015.
-2019 statistics from WISE indicate that the percentage of women in the STEM workforce has dropped whilst WPD are bucking this trend by showing a steady increase.
+This success in attracting more females to the workforce population is echoed in the Women's Engineering Society's (WES) report where it is identified from a survey conducted in 2017 by Women in Science and Engineering (WISE), that 11% of the engineering workforce is female - up from 9% in 2015.
+2019 statistics from WISE indicate that the percentage of women in the science, technology, engineering and mathematics (STEM) workforce has dropped whilst WPD is bucking this trend by showing a steady increase.

-Our male/female split has increased from 85%:15% in April 2015 to 82.6%:17.4% in April 2021, an increase of 193 female employees across many roles including technical apprentices and engineering roles.
+Our male to female split has increased from 85%:15% in April 2015 to 82.6%:17.4% in April 2021, an increase of 193 female employees across many roles including technical apprentices and engineering roles.

 Ethnicity

 African White/Black Asian Indian Asian Other Asian White Asian Bangladeshi Asian British Asian Chinese Asian Pakistani Black African Black Afrocarribean Black Asian Black UK/Irish Caribbean White/Black Chinese

-1 56 56 15 2 3 1 2 12 14 3 1 4 4
+1 56 15 2 3 1 2 12 10 14 3 1 4 4

 1 91 28 4 4

 Ethnicity

 Iranian Mixed Race White UK/European White Irish White African White Afrocarribean White Oriental White Other White UK Undisclosed Total

-1 14 2,512 9 1 5 4 10 2,775 1,008 6,467
+1 14 2,512 2,512 9 1 5 4 10 2,775 6,467

-1 14 5,316
+1 14

 We have also increased our ethnic communities - adding a further 30 employees from ethnic minority groups since 2015.
-This is based on our data that we currently hold which is not a complete data set due to the non-mandatory nature of providing this information.
+This is based on the data we currently hold although this is not a complete data set as it is not mandatory to supply this information.

-We recognise that some of the changes in the makeup of our workforce could be seen as small with no real positive direction of travel.
+We recognise that some of the changes in the make-up of our workforce could be seen as small with no real positive direction of travel.

-The electricity distribution industry continues to fall short of other more diverse sectors such as retail and Information Technology.
+The electricity distribution industry continues to fall short of other more diverse sectors such as retail and information technology.
 We are not complacent however, and are committed throughout the remainder of RIIO-ED1 and RIIO-ED2 to make significant changes to see a real and sustained difference.

-Our apprenticeship and trainee intakes over the period amounted to 713 employees, and is still a major part of our recruitment strategy for the future.
+Our apprenticeship and trainee intakes over the period amounted to 713 employees and are still a major part of our recruitment strategy for the future.